microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 2. You should be able to `terraform init` to pull in the second version of the Azure DevOps provider.

-### The user '' is not authorized to access this resource.
+### The user '' is not authorized to access this resource

 You may come across an issue when trying to run `terraform plan` or `terraform apply` indicating your Azure DevOps provider isn't authorized: